Back for Business: Joseph O’Neill, Eternum Columbarium

 Joseph gave up his job in May 2019 to work on the business full-time and returned to Ireland in February 2020 when he joined Back for Business with Áine Denn as his Lead Entrepreneur.

 “Áine is incredible and has such amazing insight and ideas.
 What I loved about Back for Business was that I thought I was on my own but everyone I met was in the same boat.
-I would credit Back for Business with landing me my first deal as the accountability and the goal setting of the programme kept me focussed and determined.”
+I would credit Back for Business with landing me my first deal as the accountability and the goal setting of the programme kept me focused and determined.”

 Joseph signed his first contract with the Cathedral of Saints Peter & Paul in Ennis at the start of 2021 and the columbarium there will open at the start of April.